Football: Efficient Cony handles Mt. Blue in B North quarterfinal game

 Mt.
 Blue finished 3-6.

 The Rams battered the Cougars with the 1-2 combo of Napolitano (21 carries, 71 yards) and running back Elijah Klaiber (18 carries, 139 yards).
-Napolitano accounted for four touchdowns, two passing and two rushing.
+Napolitano accounted for five touchdowns, two passing and three rushing.
 He was 10 of 11 passing for 93 yards.

 “The offense moved the ball well, we controlled the pace a little bit,” Napolitano said.
 “We just ran the ball until we needed to throw.”